Formed at the AGM in 2014, the objectives of the Civics, Citizenship and Political Literacy Working Group are:

 Dr Alex Tan University of Canterbury

-Associate Professor Maria Bargh University of Victoria, Wellington
+Associate Professor Maria Bargh Victoria University of Wellington

 Professor Robert Patman University of Otago